2018 Superior Refinery explosion: Lawsuit

 Husky Energy faced a class-action lawsuit against residents who were forced to evacuate their homes, citing a section from the report of the USCSB that stated that their equipment "failed to separate oxygen and hydrocarbons, allowing a flammable mixture to form."
 Husky reached a $1M settlement in July 2021.

 Rebuild

 Reconstruction of the refinery began in the fall of 2019, and is expected to become fully operational in early 2023.
 Construction was halted in May 2020 due to the COVID-19 pandemic, but was resumed in June 2020.
+The Refinery reopened in the spring of 2023 completing the $1.2 billion effort to rebuild the facility.
+The final cost of rebuilding was nearly triple the initial estimates for the project.
+The U.S. Chemical Safety Board made 16 recommendations to improve safety at the facility.
+Superior Mayor Jim Paine and Cenovus Energy have signaled that these recommendations are being adhered to in the reopening process.

+On April 26, 2023, Cenovus Energy said in an earnings call that the facility would be operating at its full capacity of nearly 50,000 crude oil barrels daily by the end of June 2023.

 "Husky Friends"

-In April 2022, close to the fourth anniversary of the explosion, a group claiming to be a PR firm for Cenovus Energy called "Husky Friends" sent Superior residents postcards and kits containing things such as information about hydrogen fluoride.
+In April 2022, close to the fourth anniversary of the explosion, a group claiming to be a PR firm for Cenovus Energy called "Husky Friends" sent Superior residents postcards and kits containing information about hydrogen fluoride.
 Cenovus came forward after the group began to announce their campaign to the press saying that they have no ties to the organization.
 The group's spokesperson told a local news channel in Duluth that the group's intent was to warn people about the dangers of HF using satire.
 The company has not filed legal action against the firm or announced any plans to.